Andre-Williams/Property24-Datascraper/README.md

 # Property24-Datascraper
-This script was created to data scrape the Property 24's "Property Trends and Statistics" page.
+This script was created to data scrape the Property 24's "Property Trends and Statistics" page and output the extracted data into and excel workbook.